gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

+GitLens (Quick TL:DR)
+- Mention GitLens, then how GitLens Pro is an addition.
+Maybe one paragraph.
+There are two editions.
-- **GitLens** is a free extension that enables to you track code changes and who made them, with in-editor blame annotations, hovers, CodeLens, and much more - all seamlessly integrated and customizable within VS Code.

-- **GitLens Pro** unlocks new workflows that enable you to accelerate PR reviews, access interactive Git visuals, and further reduce context switching.
+- **GitLens** is an extension that enables to you track code changes and who made them, with in-editor blame annotations, hovers, CodeLens, and much more - all seamlessly integrated and customizable within VS Code.**GitLens Pro** is an edition to GitLens..... unlocks new workflows that enable you to accelerate PR reviews, access interactive Git visuals, and further reduce context switching.
 You can try GitLens Pro for free after installing GitLens.
 ## Getting Started

 Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.